 From the backstreet parillas and late night tango shows of the Argentine capital to the favelas that tumble down Rio’s mountain setting, Argentina and Brazil are two countries that dance to an altogether different beat.
 Starting in Buenos Aires, this tailor-made trip will showcase highlights both urban and natural, taking you on a journey through the Andes-framed vineyards of Mendoza – a colonial gem synonymous with malbec – and on to Iguazú Falls, the largest waterfall system in the world.
 End with a stay in the city of Carnival, where that iconic statue forever gazes down onto a melting pot of samba street parties and Ipanema’s famous golden sands.

-Your luxury holiday begins with a private transfer to your chosen airport where you’ll have time to enjoy your premium lounge before take off.
+Your luxury holiday begins with premium lounge access before take off.
 An overnight flight takes you to the Argentina capital.

 Arriving in Buenos Aires on day two, a private transfer will bring you to your luxury hotel, a masterpiece of French classicism in capital's exclusive Recoleta district.
 Then, on your first full day, you’ll be introduced to the city's highlights on a private half-day tour, calling in at Recoleta’s iconic cemetery, colourful La Boca and the fabled Café Tortoni.
 In the evening, with an included tango show and dinner, you'll be treated to the Latin rhythms that define this energetic city's outlook.
 Sip champagne and enjoy a gourmet three-course meal as world-class performers dance to the infectious beat of a live quintet of some of the city's finest musicians.
 It's all wrapped up in the velvet-clad cabaret hall of the famous Faena Hotel.